 “This is an elimination diet, based on sugars found in certain foods,” Kaufman says.
 “It’s an elimination that lasts around four weeks before you start slowly incorporating them back into your diet to find out what the inflammatory triggers are.”

-Dietary therapies are typically considered benign, but the restriction of fructans, which are probiotics, may lead to a reduction in beneficial bacteria.
-A low-FODMAP diet should be applied with proper education under the guidance of a healthcare professional.
+Dietary therapies are typically considered benign, but the restriction of fructans, which are probiotics, may lead to a

 People who aren’t FODMAP-intolerant have no reason to go on a low-FODMAP diet.
 Many foods that contain FODMAPs are in fact very healthy.
 FODMAPs are considered a clean source of energy that support the “good” gut bacteria in people who can tolerate them.